twmchapman/mod_14_homework/README.md

 The Jupyter Notebook contains the following:

-* Implement an algorithmic trading strategy that uses machine learning to automate the trade decisions.
+* Implemented an algorithmic trading strategy that uses machine learning to automate the trade decisions.

-* Adjust the input parameters to optimise the trading algorithm.

 * Train a new machine learning model and compare its performance to that of a baseline model.